 The measurement site is about 4 km from the eastern coast of Gotland located on Östergarnsholm which is a small, flat island which stretches about 2 km in a W-E and N-S direction respectively.
 The maximum depth of the sea within 1 km radius is about 30 m.
-The station location in WGS84 coordinates (Latitude, Longitude) are:
+The WGS84 coordinates (Latitude, Longitude) of the measurement installations are:

 30 m tower: 57.43010 N, 18.98415 E

 SAMI and Seabird sensor: 57.42333 N, 18.99450 E

 Wave buoy (operated by FMI): 57.41667 N, 19.05333 E

 On the island Östergarnsholm located about 2 nautical miles off the east coast of Gotland a 30 m micrometeorological tower was established in 1995 on the most southern tip of the island.
 The research site hosts a ICOS fixed Ocean station (FOS).
 The station includes land-based measurement of turbulent exchange of momentum, energy and carbon between surface and atmosphere, but also water-based measurements on surface water pCO2 and other important state variables (see more below).

 The research site also hosts a stations for the national infrastructure ACTRIS Sweden.